 How You Can Help

 By supporting Jeanne & Gaston, you can save the lives of people living in poverty across the North Katanga Conference.
 Like all United Methodist missionaries, Jeanne & Gaston are responsible for raising their own support through covenant relationships with individuals, groups, and congregations.
-To support the Ntambos, you may contact them directly at gastontambo [at] yahoo.com, click on one of the links below, or send a check to Advance GCFA, PO Box 9068, GPO, New York, NY 10087-9068 with 'Jeanne Ntambo, #14176Z' or 'Gaston Ntambo, #14177Z' in the Memo line.
-Credit card donations may be made by calling 1-888-252-6174.
+To support the Ntambos, you may give online here or send a check to Advance GCFA, PO Box 9068, GPO, New York, NY 10087-9068 with 'Jeanne Ntambo, #14176Z' or 'Gaston Ntambo, #14177Z' in the Memo line.